 If you are traveling during the peak season (November – March), book accommodation well in advance!

 Applying for an Indian visa

 If you plan to travel in India for less than 60 days, apply for an e-Visa.
 Even though the online application form is quite lengthy, the process itself is not difficult.

-When applying for an e-visa, you must use Official e-visa application system.
-All the other sites offering this service are the third party, and they charge extra.
+When applying for an e-visa, use the Official e-visa application system.
+All the other sites offering this service are third party, and they charge extra.
 The official e-visa fee is 25 USD, 80 USD or 100 USD, depending on nationality.